prof3ssorSt3v3/mad9011/docs/modules/week15/README.md

-# Week 15 - Work Labs
+# Week 15 - Putting it all together

 ::: danger Final Project Due

-- We will now be switching over to Windows 10.
+- Last day to sumbit any work: December ___, 2020
-- Make sure that you have installed NodeJS and VSCode for Windows.
+- Ensure you follow the assignment outlines to meet the requirements.
-- You also need Gradle, Android Studio version 3.x, JDK version 8.x, and Cordova installed.
+- Happy prototyping!

 :::